Privacy & data protection

 10. Children & minors

 Our website and services are primarily aimed at adults.
-We do not knowingly collect personal data from children under 16 for online marketing purposes.
+We do not knowingly collect personal data from children under 16 for marketing purposes.
 Where minors take part in activities, we process their data through and with the consent of their parent or legal guardian as required by applicable law.

 11. Changes to this privacy policy